washingtonstateuniversity/WSU-Web-Provisioner/README.md

 * `wsuwp-indie-production.conf` for the production environment for the server containing individual WordPress sites.
 * `wsuwp-indie-vagrant.conf` for the development environment containing individual WordPress sites.

-## Projects using WSU Web Provisioner
+## Current Projects

-These projects are currently using the current version of WSU Web Provisioner.
+These projects are currently using WSU Web Provisioner for provisioning.

 * [WSUWP Platform](https://github.com/washingtonstateuniversity/WSUWP-Platform)
 * [WSUWP Indie Development](https://github.com/washingtonstateuniversity/WSUWP-Indie-Development)